ZombieAlex/PushMFC/README.md

         6158368: [pm.Events.OnOff], //GinnyPotter
     },
     //Add as many device names as you want here
+    //Last device wins if an event for a model is listed
+    //under multiple devices
 };

 var pmi = new pm.PushMFC('<Your Pushbullet API Key here>', options);